PATIENTS & VISITORS

-- Patient completes a Financial Assistance Application form as required by Section IV.D and/or meets the Presumptive Eligibility criteria set forth in Section IV.E
+- Patient completes a Financial Assistance Application as required by Section IV.D and/or meets the Presumptive Eligibility criteria set forth in Section IV.E.

-- Financial Assistance Application Form – With the exception of patients who are presumptively eligible for financial assistance as described in Section IV.E, patients requesting financial assistance will be required to complete the Hospital’s Financial Assistance Application form and submit it to the Hospital Business Office for processing in order to establish eligibility.
+- Financial Assistance Application – With the exception of patients who meet the Presumptive Eligibility Criteria in Section IV.E, patients seeking financial assistance must complete the Hospital’s Financial Assistance Application and submit it to the Hospital Business Office in order to determine eligibility under this policy.

-In support of his or her application, each patient must submit:
+In support of his or her Financial Assistance Application, each patient must submit:

-- Proof of Illinois residence such as a valid state-issued identification card, a lease agreement, a recent utility bill, mail addressed to the patient from an Illinois government agency, a voter or vehicle registration card or a letter from a homeless shelter;
+- Proof of Illinois residence.
+Acceptable forms of proof are a valid state-issued identification card, a lease agreement, a recent utility bill, mail addressed to the patient from an Illinois government agency, a voter or vehicle registration card or a letter from a homeless shelter; and

-An uninsured patient will not be required to submit a social security number in order to qualify for financial assistance under this policy.
-However, a social security number may be requested in order to assist the patient in determining his or her eligibility for public programs, such as Medicare or Medicaid.
-In addition, Medicare beneficiaries are subject to an additional asset test in accordance with Federal Law.
+If the identified forms of proof are unavailable, the patient may contact the Hospital Business Office to discuss whether an alternative form of proof may be submitted.
+An Uninsured Patient will not be required to submit a social security number in order to qualify for financial assistance under this policy.
+However, the Hospital may request a patient’s social security number in order to assist the patient in determining his or her eligibility for public programs, such as Medicare or Medicaid.

 - Patient is homeless.